Arriving in Hong Kong after a long trip via Melbourne, our Deluxe room was miniscule in size, bland

 boiling hot dunas but a wonderful German breakfast of hot foods, cold meats, cheeses and pastries put us right.

+It makes me cringe to think of the pathetic offerings at Australian hotels these days.
 We visited Goethe's house as it was nearby.
 It was really interesting with many 'modern' features for the time including central heating and a fine clock/barometer.

 This tree's leaf, which here the East